 - Giving up the single life can be difficult for some people.
 The difference between living for oneself and being part of a partnership are considerable.

 - Achieving a good balance between seeing each other too much or too little is also a good thing to strive for.
 When you are dating, you can choose to spend quality time together, but when you live together, it is easy to either neglect to allot times when you just hang out and enjoy each other's company.
 Likewise, you can also spend too much time with each other and get on each other's nerves.
 A balance needs to be struck.

 - Cohabitation can become the norm.
 Statistics appear to show that the longer a couple live together, the less likely they are to marry.

 - Getting used to a romantic partner can smother the fires of passion.
 You can become bored with each other easily, and it takes a deliberate effort to keep the relationship interesting and varied.

 - The other extreme is that tensions develop and heated arguments are the result.
 There is nowhere to escape to when you live together, you can't just go home to avoid an uncomfortable situation.

 - Marriage begins with each member of the couple swearing vows to each other regarding sacrifice and loyalty.
 These vows are meant to create a particular mindset and culture.
 Those vows are absent when couples just move in together.

-According to the 2010 Pew Research survey: about six-in-ten (61%) men and women who have never married say they desire to get married, .
+- According to the 2010 Pew Research survey, about 6-in-10 (61%) men and women who have never married say they desire to get married.
 Only 12% say they do not wish to marry and 27% are not sure.

 © 2015 Paul Goodman